 Other girls used the chance to color in their drawings.

-8:15-8:30 Birthday Cake Time!
+8:15-8:30 pm: Birthday Cake Time!

 (Tip: the trick to getting vibrant colors like this with cake batter is to add a little yogurt into the cake batter when you drop in the food coloring.
 The acid in the yogurt makes the color pop!)

 I frosted the cake in the same ombre effect from light to dark and just added candles to the top.
 So simple and so lovely.

-8:30-8:45 Lip Gloss Craft!
+8:30-8:45 pm Lip Gloss Craft!

-The girls created their own lip gloss and put it into small small acrylic jars that I purchased at Amazon, by mixing together a large dollop of Vasoline with 1/2 teaspoon of sugar-free Kool-Aid (we did grape and strawberry).
+The girls created their own lip gloss and put it into small acrylic jars that I purchased at Amazon, by using craft sticks to mix together a large dollop of Vaseline with 1/2 teaspoon of sugar-free Kool-Aid (we did grape and strawberry).

 We used Sharpies to label the bottoms of the lip glass containers so the girls would know which one was theirs.